-(as required under Master Specification Part PC-ST3calculated using the above emission estimate and expressed as annual t CO2-e per lane km of road maintained - liquid fuels used in Contractor's plant and equipment (A5) Part PC-ST3 - electricity used for charging Contractor's vehicle fleet (A4) Sustainability in Maintenance [#]) - electricity used for charging Contractor's plant and equipment (A5) - electricity used in depots (B6) product stage embodied emissions (A1-A3) of key purchased materials (aggregates, concrete, asphalt, binder, steel, aluminium); - the transportation of purchased materials and waste (A4); and - disposal of waste (A5) Upfront (A1-A5) emissions to be estimated in accordance with part 5 of the Embodied Carbon Measurement for Infrastructure Technical Guidance , using actual measured data.
+(as required under Emissions intensity of the Works must be - liquid fuels used in Contractor's plant and equipment (A5) Master Specification Part PC-ST3 C-ST3 and expressed as annual t CO2-e per lane km of road maintained - electricity used for charging Contractor's vehicle fleet (A4) Sustainability in Maintenance [#]) - electricity used for charging Contractor's plant and equipment (A5) - electricity used in depots (B6) product stage embodied emissions (A1-A3) of key purchased materials (aggregates, concrete, asphalt, binder, steel, aluminium); - the transportation of purchased materials and waste (A4); and - disposal of waste (A5) Upfront (A1-A5) emissions to be estimated in accordance with part 5 of the Embodied Carbon Measurement for Infrastructure Technical Guidance , using actual measured data.
 Emissions associated with grid-supplied electricity should use emission factors provided in Appendix 6 of this Manual.